ILIAS-eLearning/ILIAS/docs/development/offline-concept.md

 # ILIAS Offline Capabilities

-Being a classic PHP web application, ILIAS relies on the availability of a network connection between the web browser of the user and a web server with almost every user interaction.
-The goal of this paper is to outline possibilities to deal with slow, unreliable or even non-available network connections to prevent data loss or to provide certain functionalities offline.
+Being a classic PHP web application, ILIAS relies on the availability of a network connection between the web browser of the user and a web server for almost every user interaction.
+The goal of this paper is to outline possibilities to deal with slow, unreliable or even unavailable network connections to prevent data loss or to provide certain functionalities offline.

 * [Current State](#current-state)
 * [Scenarios](#scenarios)